slowproj/slowdash/docs/ControlsScript.md

 server.start()
 ```

-Make this code start automatically on PC boot in your favorite way (`/etc/rc.local`, Docker, ...).
+Make this code start automatically on PC boot in your preferred way (`/etc/rc.local`, Docker, ...).

 If SlowPy Control Nodes are already available for the device, the nodes can be directly mapped to the SCPI interface:
 ```python